 Sanjay Srivastava, Everything is fucked, the syllabus

-Some might say, just fix the incentives, but apparently that is off the table.
-There is also open notebook science, that could be a thing.
+Some might say, just fix the incentives, but apparently that is off the table because it would require political energy.
+There is open notebook science, that could be a thing.

 Failing the budget for that… pre-registration?

 Tom Staffords 2 minute guide to experiment pre-registation: